MortenTabaka/Semantic-segmentation-of-LandCover.ai-dataset/README.md

-Semantic segmentation for LandCover.ai dataset
+Semantic segmentation of LandCover.ai dataset
 ==============================

-The project focuses on reproducing the results of the authors of the dataset and will make further efforts to improve the accuracy of the model.
+The LandCover dataset consists of aerial images of urban and rural areas of Poland.
+The project focuses on the application of various neural networks for semantic segmentation, including the reconstruction of the neural network implemented by the authors of the dataset.

 ## Create Anaconda Environment